-Mr. King’s M&A practice encompasses friendly and unsolicited transactions and includes some of the largest-ever technology deals, including: NXP Semiconductors N.V. in its pending $47 billion acquisition by Qualcomm Incorporated (the largest-ever semiconductor deal); Broadcom Corporation in its $37 billion acquisition by Avago Technologies Limited; SanDisk Corporation in its $19 billion acquisition by Western Digital Corporation; and Freescale Semiconductor, Ltd. and a private equity consortium in Freescale’s $11.8 billion acquisition by NXP Semiconductors NV.
-He previously represented Yahoo!
-Inc. in Microsoft Corporation’s unsolicited $45 billion acquisition proposal; Ascend Communications, Inc. in its $20 billion acquisition by Lucent Technologies, Inc.; and Compaq Computer Corporation in its $25 billion merger with Hewlett-Packard Company.
+Mr. King’s M&A practice encompasses friendly and unsolicited transactions and includes some of the largest-ever technology deals, including: Activision Blizzard in its $75 billion acquisition by Microsoft Corporation; NXP Semiconductors N.V. in its proposed but terminated $47 billion acquisition by Qualcomm Incorporated; Xilinx, Inc. in its $49 billion acquisition by Advanced Micro Devices, Inc.; Broadcom Corporation in its $37 billion acquisition by Avago Technologies Limited; SanDisk Corporation in its $19 billion acquisition by Western Digital Corporation; and Intel Corporation in its $15.3 billion acquisition of Mobileye N.V.

 Fluent in Japanese, Mr. King has represented numerous U.S. and Japanese corporations in connection with cross-border transactions.
 He also has advised multinational corporations on acquisitions and joint ventures in multiple jurisdictions in Europe and Asia.
 He was resident in Skadden’s Tokyo office in the early 1990s and worked for several years in the Tokyo headquarters of one of Japan’s largest integrated trading companies.

-He led the deal teams recognized by the Daily Journal with a 2016 “California Lawyer Attorneys of the Year” award for innovative work on behalf of Broadcom Corporation in its acquisition by Avago Technologies.
-In connection with The Recorder’s 2016 Corporate Department of the Year accolade, Mr. King also was recognized as one of 10 California Trusted Advisers, “the lawyers clients turn to for strategic counsel and valued industry insights.”
+He led the deal teams recognized by the Daily Journal with California Lawyer Attorneys of the Year (CLAY) awards for innovative work on behalf of Broadcom Corporation in its acquisition by Avago Technologies (2016) and Intel Corporation in its acquisition of Mobileye N.V.
+(2018).
+In connection with The Recorder’s 2016 and 2017 Corporate Department of the Year accolades, Mr. King also was recognized as one of California’s Trusted Advisers, “the lawyers clients turn to for strategic counsel and valued industry insights.”
 He

-Mr. King also has been recognized in virtually every other major legal ranking guide, including Chambers Global, The Legal 500 U.S., The International Who’s Who of Business Lawyers, The Best Lawyers in America, IFLR1000, the PLC Cross-border Mergers and Acquisitions Handbook, and Lawdragon 500 Leading Lawyers in America, in which he was named as a Lawdragon Legend in 2017 for being named to the list 10 times.
+Mr. King also has been recognized in virtually every other major legal ranking guide, including Chambers Global, The Legal 500 U.S., The International Who’s Who of Business Lawyers, IFLR1000, Who's Who Legal, the PLC Cross-border Mergers and Acquisitions Handbook, Lawdragon’s 500 Leading Lawyers in America and Lawdragon’s 500 Leading Dealmakers in America.
+He also was previously named to the Lawdragon Hall of Fame and recognized as a Lawdragon Legend.

 To view a list of Mr. King's representative transactions, please click here.